conradakunga/Blog/_posts/2024-03-17-how-long-is-a-string.md

 But what is important to ask yourself when it comes to the sentiment "this is too complicated and difficult to use" is this - **do you not think Microsoft / Apple / Oracle / Google etc. appreciate this**?

-The teams behind that software obviously read support tickets / blogs / tweets from users voicing that sentiment about complexity.
+The teams behind that software obviously read support tickets/blogs/tweets from users voicing that sentiment about complexity.

 Why do they not change the thing?